The "Good" Bacteria Your Gut Loves

 Weight Management: The bacterial makeup of your gut microbiome can help or hinder your efforts to shed weight, should that be your goal.
 Specific bacteria affect how many calories your body absorbs from food, while pathogens like Candida can trigger cravings for sugar.

-Energy: While some strains of probiotics have been studied for their ability to produce vitamins that play a role in the body’s cellular energy production, they also play a significant role in the absorption of essential nutrients from food.
+Enhanced Energy: While some strains of probiotics have been studied for their ability to produce vitamins that play a role in the body’s cellular energy production, they also factor significantly into the absorption of essential nutrients from food.
 When the gut microbiota is balanced, it is able to do its job more effectively, allowing your body to better absorb the nutrients it needs to stay energized.
 In fact, feeling constantly sluggish and lethargic could be a sign of an unhealthy gut.

 Regulated Inflammatory Response: Probiotics have been studied for the anti-inflammatory effects in the body, and are shown to be beneficial in the management of chronic inflammation, which can lead to more serious, long-term health concerns if left ignored.